 Once the air is in your system, the best way to get it out is to try to belch or release flatulence.
 Holding the air in will simply lead to further pain, and that pain will likely contribute to further anxiety and discomfort.
 Most gas caused by hyperventilation is scentless, so embarrassment should be less severe, but gas caused by indigestion can be highly scented so finding a bathroom may be in your best interests.

 There are a few over the counter medications that can reduce the feeling of bloating, especially if it's caused by indigestion.
 Some people find that Pepto-Bismol and other antacids provide some relief.
-The relief is only temporary, however, and may not affect those that have air from air swallowing.
+The relief is only temporary, however, and may not affect those that experience bloating from air swallowing.

 All of these can provide some relief from bloating, but won't prevent bloating from coming back.
 You can also check your trigger foods, and see if there are foods that tend to cause more bloating when you're anxious.